siderolabs/talos/website/content/v1.1/introduction/getting-started.md

 https://192.168.0.15:6443
 ```

-You are free to set a DNS record to this IP address to identify the endpoint, but you will need to use the IP address itself, not the DNS name, to configure the shared IP (`machine.network.interfaces[].vip.ip`) in the Talos configuration.
+You are free to set a DNS record to this IP address to identify the Kubernetes API endpoint, but you will need to use the IP address itself, not the DNS name, to configure the shared IP (`machine.network.interfaces[].vip.ip`) in the Talos configuration.

 For more information about using a shared IP, see the related
 [Guide]({{< relref "../talos-guides/network/vip" >}})